by Lena Arnold

 Number 3: There is no way we’re giving some fat, red cheek, white dude credit for all our hard work.
 As an American of mixed ancestry, primarily and historically of the black race, why would I tell my child some white man (i.e. MASSA) is going to give them gifts if they are good, but punish them if they are bad?

 Number 2: TRUTH Training.
-Santa Claus, The Easter Bunny, the Tooth Fairy, etc., these are but a few of the lies taught to us by small children to keep us in line.
+Santa Claus, The Easter Bunny, the Tooth Fairy, etc., these are but a few of the lies taught to us as small children to keep us in line.
 We begin their lives with lies, then drag them to church and teach them what?
 Is it another lie?
 Is it the truth?
 Who knows once they find out that santa, the easter bunny, and the tooth fairy are illusions.

 Regardless of what your religious beliefs are, why would you start out lying to your kid(s)?
 If for example; you are trying to teach them in a benevolent, all knowing, all seeing God, who metes out rewards for those who are good and punishments for those who are bad, why compromise your principles?
 “Oh, I’m sorry; did I tell you Santa was real?
 Oh, I lied so you would have a fun, happy, and imaginative childhood!
 What about the ‘other’ God I taught you about?
 Well of course he’s real honey?
 How should you know?
 Well because I told you so…” Hmm!